MurhafSousli/ngx-scrollbar/README.md

 ### Scrollbar functions

-To use **Scrollbar** functions, you will need to get the component reference from the template
+To use *Scrollbar* functions, you will need to get the component reference from the template. this can be done  using the `@ViewChild` decortator, for example:

 ```ts
 @ViewChild(ScrollbarComponent) scrollRef: ScrollbarComponent;